"The ache for home lives in all of us, the safe place where we can go as we are and not be questioned."

 Practice leaving and returning: Build trust that belonging survives distance.

-Let yourself be known: Belonging requires showing up as you are.
+Let ourselves be known: Belonging requires showing up as we are.

 Accept the vulnerability: Real belonging means risking loss.
 The risk is worth the depth.